Dale Earnhardt Made Eerily Prophetic Comments About His Helmet Before His Fatal Crash

-In the years following Dale Earnhardt’s tragic passing, there has been much discussion around his helmet choice.
-Earnhardt stuck firm with his belief that he always wore the proper gear inside his motorsports car.
-Before his fatal accident, the legendary NASCAR driver made some chilling remarks about his helmet.
+In the years following Dale Earnhardt’s tragic death in 2001, there has been much discussion about his helmet choice.
+Earnhardt stuck firm to his belief that he always wore the proper gear inside his car.
+However, before his fatal accident, the legendary NASCAR driver made chilling remarks about his helmet.

 Dale Earnhardt refused to wear the HANS helmet

-In the months ahead of Dale Earnhardt’s tragic death, he had made it quite clear that he wasn’t a fan of the HANS device.
+In the months leading up to Dale Earnhardt’s tragic death, he made it clear that he wasn’t a fan of the HANS device.

-His strong feelings concerning the device led to him make chilling remarks before his fatal crash.
+His strong feelings concerning the device led to him making chilling remarks before his fatal crash.

-Dale Earnhardt made eerily prophetic comments about his helmet before his fatal crash
+Dale Earnhardt made eerie comments about his helmet before his fatal crash

 “You shouldn’t be talking about the helmet deal,” Earnhardt remarked.
 “It’s the safest helmet in Winston Cup racing today.”

-Earnhardt stuck firm with his decision to use the helmet instead of the device that many of his colleagues embraced.
-It’s a move that HANS investor Jim Downing is convinced that it would have saved the legendary driver’s life.
+Earnhardt stuck firm with his decision to use the helmet instead of the device many of his colleagues embraced.
+HANS investor Jim Downing is convinced it would have saved the legendary driver’s life.

-Earnhardt’s strong personality contributed significantly to helping him find much success on the NASCAR track.
-However, this one choice could have played a pivotal role in avoiding that tragic route.
+On the NASCAR track, Earnhardt’s strong personality contributed significantly to helping him find incredible success.
+However, this choice could have played a pivotal role in avoiding that tragic route.

 It’s been over two decades since Dale Earnhardt lost his life on the Daytona 500 track.

-He remains tied for the all-time mark with seven NASCAR Cup Series championships while earning 76 Cup Series wins.
+Earning 76 Cup Series wins, the North Carolina native remains tied for the all-time mark with seven NASCAR Cup Series championships.
 His strong personality and aggressive racing style earned him the legendary nickname of “The Intimidator.”